 When I was younger, my parents did everything in their power to encourage me to learn how to become independent.
 Parents and caregivers can do this for their children, too, depending on their level of disability.
 My parents started me out at a basic level, then helped me progress when the next level of learning became appropriate.

 For example, they helped me learn how to handle my own laundry.
 My bedroom was on the second floor, and the washer and dryer were in the basement.
-So my very first task was to learn how to bring my laundry down to the basement and sort it.
-Since I am unable to walk, this required me to figure out how to safely carry my laundry basket.
-Admittedly, I had to learn through making some mistakes through the whole process, but gradually, I got to learn more tasks, such as learning which cycles to run, where the detergent goes, not forgetting the dryer sheet, and learning to fold my laundry.
+So, my first task was to learn how to bring my laundry down to the basement and sort it.
+Since I cannot walk, I must figure out how to safely carry my laundry basket.
+Admittedly, I had to learn through making some mistakes throughout the whole process, but gradually, I learned more tasks, such as learning which cycles to run, where the detergent goes, not forgetting the dryer sheet, and learning to fold my laundry.

-My parents helped teach all this and more to me before high school.
+My parents taught me all this and more before high school.
 Was it easy?
 No. Wouldn’t it have been faster and more convenient to have a family member take care of my laundry?
 Of course.
 However, when you’re at college or living alone, you won’t have that luxury.

 My mom always told us, “One day, we won’t be around to help you, so you’re going to learn how to do it today.”
 To me, that sums up the long-term approach and planning that gaining independence with a disability can take.